The Real Story of Roanoke Virginia - The History of My New Home Town

 The people of Roanoke didn't give up on the city, though.

 In 1983, genuine efforts began to revitalize the downtown area.
 The city created The Center on The Square and worked with Virginia Tech to open a medical college at the local hospital.
-The city also worked with Norfolk and Western railroad to revamp Hotel Roanoke into a conference center for Virginia Tech.
+The city also collaborated with the Norfolk and Western Railroad to revamp the Hotel Roanoke into a conference center for Virginia Tech.

 The city has made sure to use its historical "crossroads" status to its advantage and become a hub for UPS, and a prime spot for Eastern US regional offices (the city is the midpoint between New York and Atlanta)